Purity for flat cohomology

 \beg The following cocomplete categories $\sC$ are generated under colimits by $\sC^\sfp$: \benuma \m $\Set$ of sets: $\Set^{\mathrm{sfp}}$ consists of the finite sets;

 \m $\Gp$ of groups: $\Gp^{\mathrm{sfp}}$ consists of the free groups on finite sets;

 \m $\Ab$ of abelian groups: $\Ab^{\mathrm{sfp}}$ consists of the finitely generated, free abelian groups;

-\m $\Ring$ of (unital, commutative) rings: $\Ring^{\mathrm{sfp}}$ consists of the retracts of finite type, polynomial $\bZ$-algebras, in other words, of $\bZ$-algebras $R$ that are quotients $\pi \colon \bZ[x_1, \dotsc, x_n] \surjects R$ such that there is a $\bZ$-algebra map $\iota \colon R \ra \bZ[x_1, \dotsc, x_n]$ with $\pi \circ \iota = \id_R$. \eenum The claimed descriptions of the subcategories $\sC^\sfp$ follow from the case $\sC = \Set$ and \cite{HA}*{4.7.3.18}, which in each of the cases characterizes $\sC^\sfp$ as the full subcategory consisting of the retracts of the ``finite free'' objects (one also uses the Nielsen--Schreier theorem, according to which a subgroup of a free group is free, so that any retract of a finitely generated, free group inherits these properties). \emph{Loc.~cit.}~applies because the forgetful functor from the respective category to sets commutes with $1$-sifted colimits, that is, with filtered colimits and reflexive coequalizers: the former is clear and for the latter we note that the set-theoretic equivalence relation generated by the parallel arrows of reflexive equalizers preserves the algebraic structures (thanks to the built in simultaneous splitting). \eeg
+\m $\Ring$ of (unital, commutative) rings: $\Ring^{\mathrm{sfp}}$ consists of the retracts of finite type, polynomial $\bZ$-algebras, in other words, of $\bZ$-algebras $R$ that are quotients $\pi \colon \bZ[x_1, \dotsc, x_n] \surjects R$ such that there is a $\bZ$-algebra map $\iota \colon R \ra \bZ[x_1, \dotsc, x_n]$ with $\pi \circ \iota = \id_R$. \eenum The claimed descriptions of the subcategories $\sC^\sfp$ follow from the case $\sC = \Set$ and \cite{HA}*{Corollary~4.7.3.18}, which in each of the cases characterizes $\sC^\sfp$ as the full subcategory consisting of the retracts of the ``finite free'' objects (one also uses the Nielsen--Schreier theorem, according to which a subgroup of a free group is free, so that any retract of a finitely generated, free group inherits these properties). \emph{Loc.~cit.}~applies because the forgetful functor from the respective category to sets commutes with $1$-sifted colimits, that is, with filtered colimits and reflexive coequalizers: the former is clear and for the latter we note that the set-theoretic equivalence relation generated by the parallel arrows of reflexive equalizers preserves the algebraic structures (thanks to the built in simultaneous splitting). \eeg

-\bpp[The animation of a category] For a cocomplete category $\sC$ generated under colimits by $\sC^{\sfp}$ (so $\sC \cong \mathrm{sInd}(\sC^\sfp)$ by \eqref{sInd-all}), the \emph{animation} of $\sC$ is the $\infty$-category $\mathrm{Ani}(\sC)$ freely generated under sifted colimits by $\sC^{\sfp}$, that is, $\Ani(\sC)$ has sifted colimits\footnote{For siftedness in the $\infty$-categorical context, see \cite{HTT}*{5.5.8.1ff}; prototypical examples are filtered colimits and geometric realizations (that is, $\Delta^\op$-indexed colimits), and in some sense all sifted colimits are generated from these.} and a functor
+\bpp[The animation of a category] For a cocomplete category $\sC$ generated under colimits by $\sC^{\sfp}$ (so $\sC \cong \mathrm{sInd}(\sC^\sfp)$ by \eqref{sInd-all}), the \emph{animation} of $\sC$ is the $\infty$-category $\mathrm{Ani}(\sC)$ freely generated under sifted colimits by $\sC^{\sfp}$, that is, $\Ani(\sC)$ has sifted colimits\footnote{For siftedness in the $\infty$-categorical context, see \cite{HTT}*{Definition 5.5.8.1 and what follows}; prototypical examples are filtered colimits and geometric realizations (that is, $\Delta^\op$-indexed colimits), and in some sense all sifted colimits are generated from these.} and a functor